adnandeva/adnandeva/README.md

 ## Objective

-I’ve always been captivated by the mechanics of security, and tackling complex problems keeps me motivated and engaged.
-I aim to become a Tier-1 Security Engineer.
+I have a strong passion for the intricacies of security, and I find great motivation in addressing complex challenges.
+This drive inspires me to pursue a career as a Tier-1 Security Engineer.

 ## Skills